 Special powers are determined and granted by the Board of Directors to the Members of the Executive Committee or to certain members of the personnel.
-These powers relate to financial and administrative matters and are published in the annexes to the Belgian Official Gazette (Moniteur belge/Belgisch Staatsblad).
+These powers relate to financial and administrative matters and are published in the annexes to the Moniteur Belge.